Amilcarpio/backend-developer-test/README.md

 # backend-developer-test

-A project to build an API for a job searc company.
+A project to build an API for a job search company.
 This project use a serveless enverioment for the service layer, build with AWS SAM CLI.
 The API was builded in a RESTful architecture.

 ## Prerequisites